GhoulKingR/todo-list/README.md

 The following are features of the backend:
 * there will be general list of items
 * there are no accounts

+The data handling will be done with JSON